apache/mxnet/docs/tutorials/python/linear-regression.md

 # MXNet Basics - Linear Regression using MXNet

-In this tutorial we'll walk though how one can implement Linear Regression using MXNet APIs.
+In this tutorial we'll walk though how one can implement *linear regression* using MXNet APIs.

 The function we are trying to learn is: *y = x<sub>1</sub>  +  2x<sub>2</sub>*, where *(x<sub>1</sub>,x<sub>2</sub>)* are input features and *y* is the corresponding label.